 Due to increased demand, guests visiting The RainForest may need to wait outside.
 Wait times vary.Read More

 Sloth are indeed very slow movers.
-In fact, most visitors to The RainForest might never see the Zoo’s two-toed sloth move an inch.
 This South American native spend about 15 hours a day sleeping, they rarely climb down from the trees, and even their stomachs and intestines are sluggish.
 It can take a month for their latest meal to digest!
 Much like koalas, the sloth’s plant-based diet is the basis for his slow moves.
 Eating only plant material - and no fat or protein - means the sloth doesn’t have much energy to move quickly.
 Their bodies have adapted to this lack of nutrients by slowing down.
 So enjoy a peek of the curled up mammal, but don’t expect much action.

 Visit the two-toed sloth at the Zoo's Primate, Cat & Aquatics building on your next Zoo visit.
 Become a member today and enjoy unlimited daytime admission for an entire year!